Q: How can patent owners best enforce their rights in your jurisdiction?

 Q: Who hears patent cases – for example, individual judges, a panel of judges, a mix of judges and technical experts, judges and juries?

 There are 13 German district courts elected by law which can hear patent infringement cases.
-Over 90% of the approximately 1,000 cases filed each year are filed before the ‘Big Three’ courts – Dusseldorf (which has been the clear leader in terms of cases heard for decades), Mannheim and Munich.
+Over 90% of the cases filed each year are filed before the ‘Big Three’ courts – Dusseldorf (which has been the clear leader in terms of cases heard for decades), Mannheim and Munich.
 Each of the three first-instance patent litigation chambers in Dusseldorf, the two chambers in Mannheim and the two chambers in Munich are staffed by three legally trained judges.
 The same is true for the two patent litigation appeal senates in Dusseldorf and the appeal senates in Karlsruhe and Munich.
 At the Federal Patent Court, the validity cases are handled by six senates each with a bench of two legally trained judges and three technically trained judges.
 The three technical judges are assigned out of a pool of approximately 45 judges with complementary technical training.
 The X Senate of the Federal Court of Justice, competent for the infringement appeal proceedings on questions of law and appeal proceedings on validity, is staffed with five legally trained judges plus scientific staff.
 There are no juries at these courts.

 Q: What level of expertise can litigants expect from courts?